bekk/react-native-workshop/README.md

 a) __Input fields.__ You'll find a `NewMessage` (`app/components/new-message.js`) component in your project.
 The component is already mounted in the default view, but it renders nothing.
 Implement the render function of `NewMessage` so the resulting view contains two input fields – one for the username and one for the message.

 b) __Send button.__ Input fields without any action are of no use.
 Create a send button.
 (Hint: Buttons in React Native are implemented via the `Touchable*` components)
+  * __Android:__ To place it in the navigation bar, you'll have to implement it in `navigationbar-buttons.android.js`

 c) __Hook everything up.__ Make the send button actually post the message to the server.
 The `NewMessage` component recieves three functions as props, `setNewMessageText(message)`, `setUsername(username)`, and `postMessage()`.
 The first two will update the global state, and the latter will use the `message` and the `username` property from the global state and post the message to the server.
+  * __Android:__ Since the send button is placed in the navigation bar, you'll have to import the `postMessage` action directly from `actions.js`, and dispatch it.

 If you've hooked everything up correctly, your message should appear on the big screen (or at http://mobile-course.herokuapp.com) when you hit the send button.
 Well done! :punch: Now, let's make it beautiful too!

 d) __Make it look sexy.__ At this point we won't kill you if your new message view looks like shit!
 Anyway, now you get the chance to pimp it up a bit.
 Experiment with different Flexbox properties.
 Have a look at the screenshots above for some inspiration.
+Also, the colors used in the screenshots are found in `config/design.js`.

 Tip on working with styling: In the docs, the `style` prop of each component shows a complete list of styles supported by that   component: Example: http://facebook.github.io/react-native/docs/view.html#style